ytsaurus/ytsaurus/yt/docs/README.md

    <img src="images/edit-file.png" width="530" height="225" alt="To edit the file sources click on the pencil icon.">

 3. Make a pull request with your edits.
-For more information on how to work with pull requests via the GitHub interface, read the [official documentation](https://docs.github.com/en/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request-from-github-desktop).
+To know how to work with pull requests via the GitHub interface, read the [official documentation](https://docs.github.com/en/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request-from-github-desktop).

-4. After opening a pull request, the message "Merging is blocked" will occur.
+   Note that after opening a pull request, the message "Merging is blocked" will occur.

-    <img src="images/merge-blocked-message.png" width="430" height="94" alt="Review is required before the merging.">

 This only means that review is required before the merging.
 YTsaurus team will review your changes and merge them into the main branch.

+    <img src="images/merge-blocked-message.png" width="430" height="94" alt="Review is required before the merging.">

-5. To know what happens next, see the [What Happens After Changes are Merged](#what-happens-after-changes-are-merged) section.
+4. To know what happens next, see the [What Happens After Changes are Merged](#what-happens-after-changes-are-merged) section.

 -------